vinodh06/Networking/README.md

-# NetworkService
+# Networking

-`NetworkService` is a Swift package for making network requests using URLSession.
+`Networking` is a Swift package for making network requests using URLSession.

 ## Features